 | Thursday, June 25, 2015

 Benny Garrard, President of GRIDS, Inc., announced today that GRIDS, Inc. has been acquired by Grids Information Technologies, LLC.
-GRIDS Inc., founded in the early 90s, is a Lafayette based company that over the years has help Louisiana Clerks of Courts and other Courthouse officials maintain state-of-the-art software used to manage courthouse information systems including land records, criminal & civil case dockets, and elections information.
+GRIDS Inc., founded in the early 90s, is a Lafayette based company that over the years has helped Louisiana Clerks of Court and other Courthouse officials maintain state-of-the-art software used to manage courthouse information systems including land records, criminal & civil case dockets, and elections information.
 Mr. Garrard will remain active in the new company and lead the ongoing software development effort which will be based in Lafayette, Louisiana.
 Read More >